ianstrang2/berkoTNF/docs/marketing_spec.md

 Clean gradient, Apple-style

-# THE FOOTBALL APP YOUR MATES WILL OBSESS OVER.
+# THE 5-A-SIDE FOOTBALL APP YOUR MATES WILL OBSESS OVER.
 ## THE GAME THAT RUNS ITSELF.
 **FREE FOREVER FOR ORGANISERS.**

 [Get the App]
 Login

-*Players pay a small per-match fee that includes Capo’s system cost.*
+*If you prefer collecting money yourselves, Capo stays 100% free for everyone.*

 ✔️ IMPLEMENTATION NOTES